-Coworking is the perfect answer to the problem of isolation that many nomads experience at one point or another.
+Coworking is the perfect answer to the problem of isolation that many in the location independent community experience at one point or another.
 It is also great for productivity, work-life balance and business networking.
 In this article, I explain why, how and where you should cowork.

 How to cowork